grant-humphries/dev-near-light-rail/README.md

 psql -d osmosis_ped -U postgres -f "C:\Program Files (x86)\Osmosis\script\pgsimple_schema_0.6.sql"
 ```

-It may also be neccessary to set the password for the postgres user using the command `set pgpassword=xxx`
+It may also be neccessary to set the password for the postgres user using the command `SET pgpassword=xxx`
-4. Run Osmosis using the command in `dev-near-lightrail\osmosis\osmosis_command.sh`
+4. Run Osmosis using the command in `osmosis\osmosis_command.sh`
-5. Run the following script: `dev-near-lightrail\osmosis\compose_trails.sql` to create a table that has the geometry of the streets and trails desired for the network analysis, to run this in the command line use the shell snippet below:
+5. Run the following script: `dev-near-lightrail\osmosis\compose_trails.sql` to create a table that has the geometry of the streets and trails desired for the network analysis, to run this in the command line locally use the shell snippet below:

 ```
 psql -d osmosis_ped -U postgres -f "G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\github\dev-near-lightrail\osmosis\compose_trails.sql"